ibm-cloud-docs/vpc/file_storage_vpc_create.md

 Before you can use the CLI, you must install the IBM Cloud CLI and the VPC CLI plug-in.
 For more information, see the [CLI prerequisites](/docs/vpc?topic=vpc-set-up-environment#cli-prerequisites-setup).
 {: requirement}

+For more information about the command options, see [VPC CLI Reference: `ibmcloud is share-create`](/docs/vpc?topic=vpc-vpc-reference#share-create).

 ### Gathering required information from the CLI
 {: #fs-vpc-getinfo-cli}